koltafrickenfer/gym-super-mario/README.md

 	env = gym.make('SuperMarioBros-1-1-v0')
 ```

-add this to your python3.5/site-packages/gym/envs/__init__.py to finish your install, gym_pull is depricated and does not completly work.
+Add this to your python3.5/site-packages/gym/envs/__init__.py to finish your install, gym_pull is depricated and does not completly work.
 ```python
 	register(
 	id='meta-SuperMarioBros-Tiles-v0',